What Is Scan to BIM and How Much Does It Cost?

 Scan to BIM is a cutting-edge reality capture process that transforms real-world buildings and infrastructure into intelligent digital models.
 It begins with 3D laser scanning, where millions of data points are captured to create a highly accurate point cloud of a site.

 The point cloud is converted into a building information model (BIM), a data-rich, 3D representation that includes architectural, structural, mechanical, electrical, and plumbing (MEP) systems.
-Other scan to BIM deliverables can be created, such as 2D CAD drawings, 3D mesh models, TruViews, and virtual tours in formats like Revit, AutoCAD, Navisworks, Civil 3D, and more.
+Other scan to BIM deliverables can be created, such as 2D CADD drawings, 3D mesh models, TruViews, and virtual tours in formats like Revit, AutoCAD, Navisworks, Civil 3D, and more.

 Point Cloud to BIM Model